ChinaModernAppGroup/MSDA-Demo/eureka/README.md

+# MSDA-eureka demo

-# Prepare springCloud eureka server
+## Prepare springCloud eureka server

+If you already have a eureka server, you can skip this step.

 `docker pull springcloud/eureka`